Eschatologue/CM_wiki/docs/class/warlock/fiend.md

 ### Level 3: Dark One's Blessing

-When you reduce an enemy to 0 Hit Points, you gain **:trt-thp: Temporary Hit Points** equal to your Charisma modifier plus your Warlock level (minimum of 1 Temporary Hit Point).
+When you reduce an enemy to 0 Hit Points, you gain **:trt-thp: Temporary Hit Points**{.dmg-temp} equal to your Charisma modifier plus your Warlock level (minimum of 1 Temporary Hit Point).
 You also gain this benefit if someone else reduces an enemy within 10 feet of you to 0 Hit Points.

 ### Level 3: Fiend Spells